omahs/ankr-docs/docs/game/unreal/getting-started/00-before-you-start.md

 ## Components interaction

-AnkrSDK enables interacting with the blockchain for the latest Unreal Engine 5+.
+Mirage SDK enables interacting with the blockchain for the latest Unreal Engine 5+.

 The interaction components are the following: